xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

      > **Note**
      >
-     > Some emulators have already supported Appium through their installations.
-Thus, if you want to run an application on an emulator, check your emulators' settings before proceeding with the Appium installation.
+     > Some emulators come with Appium installed.
+If you want to run an application on an emulator, check your emulator settings before installing Appium.
      >
      > Xcode must support the current version of your IOS device.
      >